fernandesafp/mmf-string-simulation/README.md

 is solved for `d_n(t)` taking into account the initial conditions.

-Finally, with damping `k = 2`, the resulting string oscillation is as follows:
+Finally, the resulting string oscillation is as follows:

 <img src="gifs/string_animation.gif">